 - Corrosion to galvanized or aluminized steel- like chimney flashing, or like your kiln's stand, won't happen as quickly, but it will happen.

 - Stainless steel, like the kiln casing, is better- it can take many years to rust it, but it will blacken or pockmark rather quickly near the heat.

-- The #2 reason why a kiln rusts is a lack of ventilation for the kiln room.
-If the room gets hotter when you fire, then there is a build-up of moisture rich corrosive air surrounding the kiln.
+- The #2 reason why a kiln rusts is a lack of ventilation in the kiln room.
+If the room gets hotter when you fire, then there is a build-up of moisture-rich corrosive air surrounding the kiln.

 L&L's Kiln Vent